spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/inventory-management-feature-walkthrough/managing-stocks-in-a-multi-store-environment-best-practices.md

 {% endinfo_block %}

-Suppose you own a small or large e-commerce business and can’t have or don’t need separate warehouses per store.
+Suppose you own a small or large e-commerce business and can't have or don't need separate warehouses per store.
 You also want all the data stored in one place.
 So, for example, if a product is unavailable in the DE store, but available in the AT store, a registered user can switch from the DE store to AT store and buy the product there.

 In this instance, consider having a shared warehouse and a shared database for all stores.
 Since the warehouse is shared, for the correct product availability calculations, product reservations are synced between the stores: